zeevedeeptech/matic-docs/docs/develop/wallets/matic-web-wallet/deposit-eth-dai-on-matic.md

 <img src={useBaseUrl("img/nft-marketplace/deposit-dai.png")} />

-If you have sufficient balance of ETH/DAI on Ethereum, then you should be able to deposit.
+If you have a sufficient balance of ETH/DAI on Ethereum, then you should be able to deposit.
 It is recommended to follow this guide to understand more on deposits

 [https://blog.matic.network/deposits-and-withdrawals-on-pos-bridge/](https://blog.matic.network/deposits-and-withdrawals-on-pos-bridge/)

    **"PLEASE ENSURE THAT YOU USE THE PoS BRIDGE WHEN YOU DEPOSIT ETH/DAI."**

 Its very important to follow this because [matic.opensea.io](http://matic.opensea.io) only supports the pos version of DAI/ETH.
-Depositing ETH/DAI using the Plasma bridge will result in plasma-WETH and plasma-DAI getting deposited in to your account and you will not be able to use it for trading on matic.opnsea.io.
-Once you complete the deposit process, it will take about 7-8 minutes for your deposit to get completed.
+Depositing ETH/DAI using the Plasma bridge will result in plasma-WETH and plasma-DAI getting deposited in to your account and you will not be able to use it for trading on matic.opensea.io.
+Once you complete the deposit process, it will take about 7-8 minutes for your deposit to be completed.
 You should be able to track the real time status of your deposit from the activity header component that you can see on the right hand side of the navigation bar.
 Once the deposit is completed, you can see the balance updated on the wallet dashboard as well as under the "My Account" section of matic.opensea.io as shown below.

 <img src={useBaseUrl("img/nft-marketplace/balance.png")} />